qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_form_handling.rst

 .. |Diagram of IModelSelection| image:: imodelselection.png

-As you can see in the diagram, you can get the current selected model and also set the selection using the models.
+As you can see in the diagram, you can get the currently selected model and also set the selection using the models.

 .. _pages/gui_toolkit/ui_form_handling#widgets2: